TeamTreehouseGroup/Our-First-Project/README.md

 #####Live Chat

 Markus - I have this idea to add a little live chat box to our site.
 It could show who is available to chat with.
 We could use PHP and Javascript/Ajax to push the messages to database.
 I'm not sure if we can do this but at least it's an idea.

+Ricky - It is possible.
+I have written up a simple forum before and it would not be to hard to modify into this.
+I will start brainstorming.